tanishakataria/PAI-project/README.md

 The dataset used for this project is included in the repository:
 - `loan_prediction.csv`: Contains the training data for loan predictions.
 - `loan_test.csv`: Contains the test data for evaluating the model.

-## Results

-- `correlation_plot.png`: Shows the correlation between different features.
-- `feature_distributions.png`: Displays the distribution of features.
-- `feature_importance.png`: Highlights the importance of each feature.
-- `train_confusion_matrix.png`: Shows the confusion matrix for the training set.
-- `val_confusion_matrix.png`: Shows the confusion matrix for the validation set.

 ## Conclusion